shader-slang/slang/docs/language-reference/04-types.md

 This means it will be laid out equivalently to a `C`-element array of `vector<T,R>` elements.

 As a convenience, Slang defines built-in type aliases for matrices of the built-in scalar types.
-E.e.g, declarations equivalent to the following are provied by the Slang standard library:
+E.g., declarations equivalent to the following are provided by the Slang standard library:

 ```hlsl
 typealias float3x4 = matrix<float, 3, 4>;